KarelPeeters/Kyanite/Readme.md

 ## Overview

-A neural network inference library, written in/for Rust.
+Kyanite is a neural network inference library, written in/for Rust.
 It can run ONNX files either on the CPU or on Nvidia GPUs using cuda/cudnn/cublas.

 It is general enough to run all kinds of networks, it has been tested with: